ServiceNow/better-ui/README.md

 #ServiceNow Better UI
----

-If you work a lot in the ServiceNow platform using forms and lists then this is for you.
-ServiceNow Developer UI brings back the full width of your screen.
+If you work a lot with big forms and lists in ServiceNow then this might be something for you.

 ## Features
 - Full screen width